Jonathan2251/lbd/source/gpu.rst

     ...

 - Each thread handle 32 elements computing, assuming 4 registers for 1 element,
-  then there are 4*32 Thread
-  Level Registers in a thread to support the SIMT computing.
+  then there are 4*32=128 Thread Level Registers, TLR, occupied in a thread to support the SIMT computing.
+So, assume a GPU architecture allocating 256 TLR to a Thread (Warp), then it has sufficient TLR for more complicated statement, such as a*x[i]+b*[y]+c*[z] without spilling in register allocation.
+16 lanes share the 256 TLR.

-- Each Thread Block (Core/Warp) has 16 threads, so there are 16 * Registers of
+- Each Thread Block (Core/Warp) has 16 threads, so there are 16*256 = 4K TLR in
-  Thread in a Core.
+  a Core.

 The main() run on CPU while the saxpy() run on GPU.
 Through cudaMemcpyHostToDevice and cudaMemcpyDeviceToHost, CPU can pass data in x and in y array to GPU and get result from GPU to y array.
-Since both of these memory transfers trigger the DMA functions without CPU operation, it mays speed up by running both CPU/GPU with their data in their own cache repectively.
+Since both of these memory transfers trigger the DMA functions without CPU operation, it may speed up by running both CPU/GPU with their data in their own cache repectively.
 After DMA memcpy from cpu's memory to gpu's, gpu operate the whole loop of matrix operation for "y[] = a*x[]+y[];"